Home Instruction

 **If you are enrolling in an online school and they are not on the MSDE registered oversight list, then you will select “Program Type A” and CCPS will be your oversight

 THIS FORM MUST BE SUBMITTED AT LEAST FIFTEEN (15) DAYS PRIOR TO BEGINNING YOUR HOME INSTRUCTION PROGRAM.
-Send completed form by mail to Student Services Department Carroll County Public Schools 125 N. Court St., Westminster, MD 21157, by fax to 410-751-3695, or by email to LisaCarver@carrollk12.org
+Send completed form by mail to Student Services Department Carroll County Public Schools, Attn: Lisa Carver, 125 N. Court St., Westminster, MD 21157, by fax to 410-751-3695, or by email to LisaCarver@carrollk12.org

 Resources